Disadvantaged Part-Time Safety Managers

 The best way for smaller operators to reduce risk to their SMS implementations is to capitalize on the work of hundreds of operators before them.
 Their efforts are captured in the more popular SMS database software's risk management processes.
 A huge uncertainty for small service providers is: will my risk management processes pass muster with the regulatory authorities?

 Subscribing to low-cost, commercially available SMS software is the fastest way to reduce this risk.
 Commercial aviation SMS software has tried and tested risk management processes.
 Furthermore, this approach will make the part-time safety manager's SMS documentation tasks more palatable.
-The best part about commercial SMS software, it is very inexpensive for smaller operators.
+The best part about commercial SMS software is that it is very inexpensive for smaller operators.

 Related Aviation SMS Software Articles